front-depiction/Nelder-Mead-Market-Modelling/README.md

 /Users/yourusername/Desktop/Market Analysis/Market Price/NASDAQCOM.csv
 ```

--Change the "start_date" variable to the date from which you want to start your analysis.
+- Change the "start_date" variable to the date from which you want to start your analysis.

--Run the "data_unifier.py" script.
+- Run the "data_unifier.py" script.
 This will read in all the CSV files in the specified folder, resample the data to monthly frequency, and save the resampled data to a new CSV file called "resampled_data.csv" in the same folder.

--Check the output of the script to ensure that all files were included in the final resampled data.
+- Check the output of the script to ensure that all files were included in the final resampled data.
 If any files were not included, double-check that they are in the correct folder and that the file name matches the column name in the resampled data.

 To run the program, you will need Python 3 and the following Python packages: pandas, numpy, matplotlib, and scipy.